usnistgov/P-RSoXR/docs/source/DataCollection/Introduction.rst

 	Sample plate ready for measurements.

-Samples should be at least 1cm x 1cm to allow enough real-estate to raster the beam across the sample during measurements.
+Samples should be at least 1cm x 1cm to allow enough real-estate to move the beam between different measurement conditions.
 This helps limit exposure on a single spot and reduces beam damage.

 .. note::
 	Be sure to include a piece of YAG (to locate the beamspot) and something to calibrate the energy (polystyrene or HOPG will work).
 Both can be provided by the beamline scientist.